 In 2008, Colorado House Bill 1019 mandated that each school district and state Charter School Institute designate an employee or contractor to serve as a Child Welfare Education Liaison.
 The child welfare education liaisons collaborate with child placement agencies, county departments, the state department, and schools to ensure proper school placement, transfer and enrollment of foster children.
 The liaisons work with all parties to ensure a foster child remains in an educational situation that promotes stability.
 The law also requires schools to transfer education records within five school days and that the receiving school admits these children within five days of receipt of a student’s records.

-This Best Practices Guide, best practices for LEA CWEL's, provides an overview of laws to support district CWEL's to better understand their roles and responsibilities for children and youth in foster care.
+- Best Practices for CWEL's: This best practices for LEA CWEL's, provides an overview of laws to support district CWEL's to better understand their roles and responsibilities for children and youth in foster care.

 Colorado Department of Human Services - Agency Letters